Lynne Sharon Schwartz

 Each summer, writers with a passion for the word come to Wyoming and to Grand Teton National Park’s backyard for the Jackson Hole Writers Conference.
 Writers drive in from the neighborhood, states like Utah, Idaho and Montana, and fly in from as far away as Florida and Alaska.
 Writers come to Jackson Hole for the spectacular mountains and amazing wildlife, but we like to think that writers come to our conference because they know they are going to get something special.
 Because of our intimate size, attendees at the Jackson Hole Writers Conference meet each other and the faculty, sharing ideas along with their beer, making new contacts in a workshop, finding a mentor on a walk.
 Whether you have pursued the craft of writing for decades or only recently have set yourself on the journey to share your words with others, this writers conference won’t put you off.

-For the 23rd year Jackson Hole Writers Conference we are bringing writers who have ignited and continue to ignite the literary scene.
-Old-hands Tobias Wolff, Jeff Greenwald, and Jewell Parker Rhodes will join forces with Nina McConigley, Eric Paul Shaffer, and Stefan Merrill Block.
-Our distinguished speakers, editors and agents join our resident faculty to deliver three days of engaging dialogue, collaboration and the opportunity for all of us to raise the stakes on our work.
+For 25 years the Jackson Hole Writers Conference has been bringing writers who have ignited and continue to ignite the literary scene.
+This year will be no exception: Gretel Ehrlich, Alison Hawthorne Deming, and Lynne Sharon Schwartz will join forces with poets Paisley Rekdal and Maria Melendez Kelson.
+Our distinguished speakers, editors and agents join a resident faculty which includes best-selling author Kyle Mills and award-winner nonfiction writers, like Mary Beth Baptiste.
+We promise three days of engaging dialogue, collaboration and the opportunity for all of us to raise the stakes on our work.

 At the Jackson Hole Writers Conference you will have ample opportunity to share your work, whether in the critiques or workshops, or at the open mic event!
 Writers from Massachusetts to Florida, from Texas to Washington know their fellow attendees will listen well.
 Serious writers pour into Jackson Hole each June looking for a fresh, but critical eye on their work.
 We think they get that, and that’s why they come back year after year.
 The collective story of the Writers Conference grows alongside the achievements of our guests.
 This year, that could be you starting a new tradition.